aimhubio/aim-spacy/README.md

 # Aim-Spacy integration

-The project contains the fundamental integration in between `Aim` and `SpaCy`.
+The project contains the fundamental integration in between `Aim` and `spaCy`.